orliesaurus/developer-evangelism/intro.md

 - Be constantly positive (even when you're having a bad day)!
 There are a number of articles showing how positive people end up (statistically) being more successful than negative ones.
 - Able to educate, inspire and motivate people.
 - Be patient.
 Always.
 - Be a jack of all trades when it comes to development (full-stack).
-You will also be the face of your engineering team, being able to solve pains from (potential) customers all the time and they might be using a different stack from yorus.
+You will also be the face of your engineering team, being able to solve pains from (potential) customers all the time and they might be using a different stack from yours.
+- Be recognized as "that XYZ guy" from "yourcompanyname" that has done/been doing "somethingawesome"

 As a developer evangelist you get to wear a lot of different hats, speak in front of crowds with different backgrounds, and manage your day-to-day depending on what you'll be doing or going to next.
 Additionally: